cosmos/sdk-tutorials/voter/index.md

 }
 ```

-Also further below in the `updatePollRequest` struct.
+And also in the `updatePollRequest` struct.

 ```go
 type updatePollRequest struct {